-NOTE: The water pump housing can be serviced with the engine installed in the chassis (see ENGINE COOLING SYSTEM - Water Pump Removal).
+NOTE: The water pump housing can be serviced with the engine installed in the chassis (see Water Pump Removal, page 3.19).

 1. Remove the coolant lines from the thermostat housing, cylinder inlet and oil cooler.
 Leave them all attached to the water pump housing.